-Due to the nature of the funding, this programme is open primarily to UK students.
-EU student eligibility is still to be confirmed.
-There will be a limited number of studentships available to international students.
-For more information on eligibility, visit the GW4+ website or contact the Doctoral Training Partnership administrator.
+Full studentships starting September 2020 are available to eligible UK and EU resident students.
+A limited number of studentship may be available to international students.
+For more information on these studentships and eligibility, visit the GW4+ website or contact the Doctoral Training Partnership administrator.

 Further information on funding for prospective UK, EU and international postgraduate students.